Rolls-Royce Motors

 Rolls-Royce Motors was a British luxury car manufacturer, created in 1973 during the de-merger of the Rolls-Royce automotive business from the nationalised Rolls-Royce Limited.
 It produced luxury cars under the Rolls-Royce and Bentley brands.
 Vickers acquired the company in 1980 and sold it to Volkswagen in 1998.
-Bentley Motors is the company's direct successor; however, BMW acquired the rights to the Rolls-Royce trademark for use on automobiles and launched a new Rolls-Royce company shortly afterwards.
+Bentley Motors is the company's direct successor, but BMW acquired the rights to the Rolls-Royce trademark for use on automobiles and launched a new company, Rolls-Royce Motor Cars, in 2003.